upatras-hci/iv/reports/README.md

-### Workflow for creating, updating, and uploading your final report
+### Workflow for creating and updating your deliverables

 - Fork this repo.
 - Create a new branch (named with your studentID).